Persistence & recovery

 - Materialize each pane:

-While the app starts, the launching screen shows live restore progress with the workspace currently being rehydrated and a per-step status.
+While the app starts, the launching screen shows live restore progress with the project currently being rehydrated and a per-step status.
 If a step hangs for more than a few seconds the screen surfaces a stuck? reload escape hatch — clicking it triggers a fresh launch instead of leaving you staring at a spinner.

 The RestoreChooser is the recovery UI shown when atrium detects that the last exit was unclean.
 It lists rooms and panes with running-process indicators so you can choose which to restore.
+A setting (and a toggle on the chooser itself) lets you skip the chooser and auto-relaunch your last session on every launch, if you'd rather always pick up exactly where you left off.

 Lazy pane mount